justdataplease/medium-sky/Readme.md

 - Star (node) : This represents the main article.
 The larger the star, the greater the number of voters the article had.
   Voters are defined as unique users that clapped or unique claps.
 - Dot or Circle (node) : This represents the external website domain.
 The larger the dot, the more frequently this domain appeared.
 Next to domain name there is a number that shows how many times this domain appeared.
+In version 1 frequency refers to unique references in main articles and in version 2 frequency refers to the number of references in an article.
 - Edge (link) - These are the bidirectional links between the stars and dots.

 This app provides 2 versions of Network Graphs: